wandb/docs/docs/guides/artifacts/project-scoped-automations.md

 * Only W&B Admins can create, edit, or delete a secret.
 * Secrets are available if you use:
   * W&B SaaS public cloud; or
-  * W&B Server in an Azure deployment
+  * W&B Server in an Azure or GCS deployment
 * Skip this section if the external server you send HTTP POST requests to does not use secrets.

-If you are on deployment type or environment not listed above, connect with your account team to discuss what options are available for using secrets in W&B and the timeline for integration with GCP's and AWS's secret store.
+If you are on deployment type or environment not listed above, please connect with your account team to discuss what options are available for using secrets in W&B and the timeline for integration with AWS Secrets Manager.
 :::

 There are two types of secrets W&B suggests that you create when you use a webhook automation: